Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 In 5D space we end up with multiple worlds and time lines.
-I will not discuss all this here as as this page is to explain this quantum AI matrix and data analyzer.
+I will not discuss all this here as this page is to explain this quantum AI matrix and data analyzer algorithm.

 <br /><br />